catamphetamine/web-service/README.md

 	set_cookie,
 	destroy_cookie,

-	// Data extracted from Json Web Token (if any) user,
+	// If a Json Web Token was supplied in an HTTP request
+	// (`authentication` cookie or `Authorization` HTTP header),
+	// then these three properties are set.
+	//
+	// The `user` object is gonna have
+	// a user `id` extracted from the token
+	// along with all the extra fields
+	// extracted by `authentication` function
+	// (see "Json Web Token" section)
+	user,
+	//
-	// Json Web Token
+	// Raw Json Web Token (can be used for additional HTTP requests) authentication_token,
-	authentication_token,
+	//
-	// Json Web Token id
+	// Json Web Token id (can be used for expiration checks) authentication_token_id,
-	authentication_token_id,

 	// The secret keys passed to webservice